-Dynamic mics are essentially live performance mics.
-Sure, any mic type can be used under any circumstances, but dynamics are the most hardy and robust out of the pack.
+Dynamic mics are essentially live-performance microphones.
+Sure, any mic type can be used under any circumstances, but dynamic microphones are the most hardy and robust out of the pack.
 They're more likely to survive high sound pressure levels and have fewer requirements than their sensitive condenser microphone cousins.
 They are also usually less expensive than condenser microphones and are suitable for the loudness of excited guests and bleeding guitar cabinets alike.
 Let's take a look at why and how they're used by podcasters to record episodes.

-What's the difference between a condenser and dynamic mic?
+What's the difference between a condenser and a dynamic microphone?

 A dynamic microphone is more suitable for capturing loud and strong sounds like drum kits or loud vocals.
-They're better for live settings, where you don't really want to amplify the background room noise.
-Condenser mics, on the other hand, are designed to capture more delicate sounds and higher frequencies, particularly in studio settings like spoken vocals.
+They're better for live settings where you may deal with a lot of background noise.
+Condenser mics, on the other hand, are designed to capture more delicate sounds and at a wider frequency range, particularly in studio settings like spoken vocals.

 How exactly does a dynamic microphone work?